Bering Strait Tunnel -

 Medvedev mentioned at the ceremony that once a railway crossing is built over the Lena River, the rail line will reach to Yakutsk while another line will run from Nizhny Bestyakh to Magadan and then on to the Bering Strait.

-For the United States, Russia and Canada roughly 5,500 miles of new railroads would first need to be built, followed by the tunnel itself, at an estimated total cost of perhaps $100 billion or more.
+For the United States, Russia and Canada roughly 5,500 miles of new railroads would need to be built, with the tunnel itself, at an estimated total cost of perhaps $100 billion or more.
 In comparison, this is a fraction of the Iraq War cost.

 And while in Russia it does not seem to be a question of who will handle the financing, a weak U.S. economy combined with tepid interest in Canada means that finding money to build the North American section of the international railroad could be an issue.

-This is why we formed the InterBering Construction Promotion Company and established this website.
-We at InterBering believe that the entire project on the American continent can be financed through private funding, without the financial help of central governments.
+This is why we formed the InterBering LLC, The Bering Strait Tunnel Construction Investment Company and established this website.
+We at InterBering believe that the entire Bering Strait Tunnel project can be financed through private funding, without the financial help of central governments.
 This is in fact the way the Eurotunnel was built.
 With approval by local territorial governments - if not those in Washington and Ottawa - sufficient money could be found through private investors.

 In reality, the planning, construction and utilization of an Interhemispheric railroad connecting Alaska and Russia across the Bering Strait will be launched only after much preparation by those with enlightened economic vision - and by private investors prepared to recognize opportunity and grasp it.